Events for the Friends:

 The Manoir aux Quat’ Saisons Gardens

-This is a very unusual garden, with Japanese influences, a great variety of vegetables chosen most carefully for their high quality, flavour and appearance.
+This is a very unusual garden, with a Japanese influences, a great variety of vegetables chosen most carefully for their high quality, flavour and appearance.
 There are beautiful sculptures dotted around the gardens.
 The plantings around the gardens and the buildings are very sympathetic to the period .A real treat to visit.
 Tea will be provided at Milton Lakes.
+Grid Ref 637 029

 Cotswold Garden Flowers Nursery and Upton Wold

-Saturday 12th July 2008, 11am
+Saturday 12th July at 11.00am

 Over lunch there will be an opportunity to visit the gardens, including Bob Brown’s private garden, of the local village of Fladbury (open 12pm to 6pm).
 In the afternoon we will move on to:

 The house, opposite the Manor House, was built in the 17th century and in Lady Otteline Morrel’s was part of the Garsington Manor estate .
 The very interesting gardens have been greatly developed by the present owners with much new planting.
-There is a very interesting small C17th or C18th century granary in the front garden.
+Bunny Guinness.
+It has a very interesting small ancient 17th or 18th century granary in the front garden.
 Tea will be provided.